shajiakhan/lab-docs/labs/openstack/launch-linux-instance.md

 ## Access your instance through the browser using HTML 5 console (noVNC)

 The launch insance instructions (link above) provides details on how to access your instance through the browser itself.
-Once at the console, you click in the console are and then start typing.
+Once at the console, you click in the console and then start typing.
 You can login with the username `ubuntu` and the password you set in the configuration script during launch!

+## Cleaning up after you're done

+1. Shutdown and Delete the Ubuntu instance
+2. Delete each of the interfaces on your router
+3. Delete the router itself
+4. Delete the network you created (you may have to ensure you delete all ports on this network first if you get an error message when trying to delete the network)